sevenMDL/log-analyzer-saas/README.md

 }
 ```

- Idea
+Concept

-This started as a small self-check tool for analyzing router traffic, and evolved into a simple API idea — part of exploring what makes a "micro SaaS" valuable.
+This began as a personal tool for router traffic analysis and grew into a simple API concept — part of investigating what constitutes a "micro SaaS" offering.

- Repo Structure
+Repository Structure

 ```
-log-analyzer/
+app.py                    → Flask server
-├── app.py                    → Flask server implementation
+logs/                     → Sample log files
-├── logs/                     → Sample log files for testing └── README.md                 → Project documentation
+README.md                 → This document
 ```